lorentzforces/blue-prints-notes/leads-and-unattributed-clues.md

 The greenhouse can grow plants which produce gems.

+### Tomb

+There may be a releationship between the term "dead end" used in _A New Clue_ and the Tomb (see associated note from the tomb).

 ### Catacombs

 - Accessible via Tomb after manipulating the angel statues in this order: